Antisymmetric Mueller generator as the universal origin of geometric phase in classical polarization and quantum two-level systems: Operational aspects and possible extensions

 The present analysis focuses on unitary dynamics in two-level systems, where the state space of pure states is the two-sphere and the adjoint action of $\mathrm{SU}(2)$ is represented by $\mathrm{SO}(3)$ rotations.
 It is natural to ask how far these results can be extended.

 One direction is to consider more general completely-positive trace-preserving (CPTP) maps on qubits.
 In this case $R_{\mathcal{E}}$ need not be orthogonal, and the antisymmetric part $A_{\mathcal{E}}$ no longer generates a pure rotation.
 Nevertheless, $A_{\mathcal{E}}$ continues to encode the infinitesimal antisymmetric contribution to the mapping of Bloch vectors and may serve as a useful indicator of geometric features even in the presence of decoherence.
+When the channel is close to unitary, this antisymmetric contribution can be interpreted as an effective geometric generator, whereas deviations from orthogonality in $R_{\mathcal{E}}$ and the accompanying translation vector reflect the nonunitary corrections induced by noise and decoherence.
 A systematic analysis of geometric phases for nonunitary evolutions in terms of $A_{\mathcal{E}}$ lies beyond the scope of this work but appears as a natural extension.

 Another direction is to explore higher-dimensional systems, such as spin-$j$ particles or multilevel atoms, whose pure-state manifolds can often be embedded in higher-dimensional analogues of the Bloch sphere.
 In these cases the relevant Lie algebras are $\mathfrak{su}(N)$ and their adjoint representations, which contain antisymmetric generators associated with rotations in generalized Bloch spaces.
-It is plausible that an appropriate generalization of the present construction identifies antisymmetric adjoint generators as carriers of geometric-phase information in those settings as well.
+It is plausible that appropriate generalizations of the present construction will identify antisymmetric adjoint generators as carriers of geometric-phase information in those settings as well.